JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_extras.md

 ## Adding a Custom Editor Scheme

-Users of IntelliJ Platform-based IDEs, such as Intellij IDEA, can set preferences to configure the colors and fonts used in the Editor.
+Users of IntelliJ Platform-based IDEs, such as IntelliJ IDEA, can set preferences to configure the colors and fonts used in the Editor.
 These custom color and font settings are called _Editor Color Schemes_.

 ### Creating a Custom Editor Scheme Using Settings